 “Stop, pirate!”
 Kyle called out.

-“Sorry, not my type,” Dagon yelled over his shoulder and sped up to leap over the safety railing to the floor below.
+“Sorry, not my type,” Dagon yelled back, leaping over another safety railing to the next floor below.

-Kyle followed without hesitation, landing hard into a run.
+Kyle followed him over the railing, landing in a run.

 “It’s been here long enough,” Kyle said, blocking off the only escape.
 “Give up.”

 “You won’t get away that easy!”
-Kyle yellowed into the vent, he wasn’t small enough to want to attempt that.
+Kyle yelled into the vent; he wasn’t small enough to want to attempt that.

 “You think this is easy?”
 Dagon called back up the shaft.
-He came to rest somewhere in the walls or floor.
-He wasn’t entirely sure as he never had gotten a chance to study any maps of the ducts.
+He came to rest somewhere in the walls or floor or maybe even the ceiling.
+He never managed to get maps of the ducts.
 Now he wished he had.
-He sat up in a rather dark area with spots of light came from far off places.
-He pulled out a sphere and tried to light it up.
-It refused to take a charge.
+He sat up in a rather dark area with spots of light dancing from far off places.
+He produced a sphere from a pocket and attempted to illuminate it.
+It refused to charge.
 “I’m pretty sure I checked this before I left,” he muttered to himself giving it a wack against the wall.

-“Here, let me help,” a female voice said.
+“Here, let me help,” a female voice said from directly behind him.
 The small metal duct flashed yellow, bright compared to the darkness.
-The sphere took the charge and glowed a soft red.
+The sphere charged and glowed a soft red.

 “You’re quite welcome!
 I’m Avera,” Avera said cheerily.
-She was laying down on her stomach, propped up on an elbow and other hand extended for a handshake as though meeting people in air ducts was the most natural place to meet people.
+She was sprawled out on her stomach, propped up on an elbow and other hand extended for a handshake as though meeting people in air ducts was the most natural place to meet people.
 Her legs swung in the air.
 “You seem to be all kinds of trouble, want to go exploring?
-It’ll be fun!”
-Avera smiled.
+It’ll be fun!” she smiled.

-Dagon shivered with a cold sweat as he felt his blood draining.
-“Sorry, but I already have a date this afternoon, so I must decline your invitation with the utmost pleasantries.”
+Dagon shivered with a cold sweat as he felt his blood draining, “Sorry, but I already have a lovely date this afternoon, so I must decline your invitation with the utmost pleasantries.”

 “Watch.”
 Dagon pulled out a crystal shell and smashed it into the space between them.
-The entire shaft instantly filled with ice.
+The entire shaft instantly filled with hard pack ice.
 Moments later Dagon shook himself out of it, the remains of a counter crystal fell from his other hand.
 He set to work assembling an Estervan Emergency Escape Tunneler stored in the folds of his cloak.

 “I do hope you understand, Ms. Villi, It’s not you, I just can’t commit, you see.
-No, I understand, it’s quite alright, I’ve broken your fragile heart, I give you my most sincere apology.
-But trust me, it’s for the better of us both that you go on with out me, my dear.
-I’m sure we’ll meet again some day, but until that day happens, hopefully never, please try to forget me.”
-Dagon had finished setting up his Estervan and climbed into the harness.
+No, I concede, it’s quite alright, I’ve broken your fragile heart.
+I give you my most sincere apology.
+But trust me, my dear, it’s for the better of us both that you go on with out me.
+I’m sure we’ll meet some day again, but until that day happens, hopefully never, please try to forget me.”
+Dagon finished and climbed into the harness.

 “It’s been a lovely chat, Ms. Villi, but I must be off,” he said to the block of ice that was Avera.

-“Stop right there, Pirate!”
+“Stop right there, Dagon!”
 Vicky burst out through one of the doorways.
 Winters Special balanced in both hands and finger just off the trigger.

-“Sorry, love, we can have a nice date another time, and it’s nautical entrepreneur.”
-Dagon winked at her as he grabbed a line that sent him swinging far out over the parking lot as the ship took the the air and gathered speed.
+“Sorry, love, we can have a nice date another time,” Dagon winked at her as he grabbed a line that sent him swinging far out over the vehicle lot as the ship came about into a running wind.

 Kyle appeared and saw the ship retreating into the distance.
-“Weird, normally the automated systems would have shot that out of the sky a long time ago.”
+“Very strange, typically the automated systems would have shot that out of the sky a long time ago.”

 THANK YOU.
 COME AGAIN.
 THAT WAS MOST ENJOYABLE.